Kaipattoor

 Kaipattoor is a small town in Vallicode panchayat of Pathanamthitta district in Kerala, India.
 Kaipattoor (also spelled Kaippattoor, Kaippattor and Kaippattur) is located in the western part of Pathanamthitta district.
 It is 6 kilometers from the district headquarters Pathanamthitta at south east direction.
 It is watered by the Achenkovil river.
 The village is under Vallicode Panchayat.

 Location

 Kaipattoor is 102 km north of the state capital Thiruvananthapuram.
-The nearest towns are Pathanamthitta (6km) in the north-east, Adoor (10km) in the south, Pandalam (9km) on the west, and Konni (15km) on the east.
+The nearest towns are Pathanamthitta (6 km) in the north-east, Adoor (10 km) in the south, Pandalam (9 km) on the west, and Konni (15 km) on the east.

 Kaippattoor is 6 km from Pathanamthitta, 9 km from Pandalam and 10 km from Adoor.
-The nearest railway stations are at Chengannur (25km).
+The nearest railway stations are at Chengannur (25 km).

 Politics

 Kaippattoor is part of Konni Assembly constituency and Pathanamthitta Lok Sabha constituency.